Tipcat-98/redditpostsgw2tipcat/README.md

 * Mayhem: Does not work on the Afterimage's Flustering Flute (F2).
 * Shredding: Does not work on the Afterimage's Lively Lute (F1).

-For some of these traits you could argue that it says **when you use** or that it makes sense to not work, but for a trait that is effectively Chronophantasma but for Shatters it makes little sense for to not have any shatter effects or phantasm effects function with it.
+For some of these traits you could argue that it says **when you use** or that it makes sense to not work, but for a trait that is effectively Chronophantasma but for Shatters it makes little sense for to not have any shatter effects or phantasm effects function with it.  <br>

-If it worked with Maim the Disillusioned and the other condition traits it would make it a very enticing pick for Condition Troubadour and it distinguishes it from power Troubadour which makes better use of Fortissimo.
+If it worked with Maim the Disillusioned and the other condition traits it would make it a very enticing pick for Condition Troubadour and it distinguishes it from power Troubadour which makes better use of Fortissimo.  <br>

-Another pain point with the afterimage of Call and Response is that it does not have fury, making it a very RNG-heavy trait for power to pick since you could easily not get a critical hit with the afterimage shatter.
+Another pain point with the afterimage of Call and Response is that it does not have fury, making it a very RNG-heavy trait for power to pick since you could easily not get a critical hit with the afterimage shatter.  <br>
 So our request to the devs is to go over the shatter and illusion traits and consider if they should work on the afterimage.

-Altered Chord is a cool trait in that it reduces the trait of Crescendo per shatter used and empowers Crescendo (F5) depending on the last shatter used before it.
+Altered Chord is a cool trait in that it reduces the trait of Crescendo per shatter used and empowers Crescendo (F5) depending on the last shatter used before it.  <br>
 But right now it provides little competition as a DPS trait because of the uptime of the Lively Lute (F1) damage modifier.

-Lively Lute is a nice change and puts more emphasis on the healing theme, which is something Troubadour is clearly designed around.
+Lively Lute is a nice change and puts more emphasis on the healing theme, which is something Troubadour is clearly designed around.  <br>
 But, it lost its piercing quality, which I would argue was unnecessary due to it being quite short range already.

-Harmonious Harp is an okay change but in this current iteration the optimal way to utilise it for DPS is to stow it once you get the buff.
+Harmonious Harp is an okay change but in this current iteration the optimal way to utilise it for DPS is to stow it once you get the buff.  <br>
 I personally do not mind this too much but I know that many people find it offputting to have to stow for DPS.

-Tale of the Tortued Mastermind was rather heavily nerfed as before it dealt around 75k damage per cast mostly by its synergy with Syncopate.
+Tale of the Tortued Mastermind was rather heavily nerfed as before it dealt around 75k damage per cast mostly by its synergy with Syncopate.  <br>
 But I wonder if keeping the old design but nerfing the base damage of the skill itself some and reducing the pulses by 1 would be a nicer choice.